percona/everest-doc/docs/use/API_rate_limit.md

 ## Sessions rate limit

 The Everest API has a critical endpoint known as the `/session` endpoint, which is responsible for exchanging the user's login credentials (username and password) for a JSON web token (JWT).
-As this endpoint is critical to safeguarding the user's integrity and confidentiality, it is important to implement additional security measures.
+As this endpoint is used to authenticate users, it is important to implement additional security measures.

 By default, a Percona Everest installation allows three requests per second to this endpoint.
 It’s configurable via the `CREATE_SESSION_RATE_LIMIT` environment variable.